 When I think of guitars, I can't help but think of my dad.
 Seldom does a family outing go by without my dad breaking out his guitar for an impromptu jam session.
 And when Sunday rolled around growing up, I often found myself waking to my dad singing and playing his guitar while preparing for church service.

-So, when I heard the Hendricks County 4-H Fairgrounds & Conference Complex would host The Indiana Guitar Show from 11 a.m. to 4 p.m. on Sunday, April 8, I, of course, thought of my dad.
+So, when I heard the Hendricks County 4-H Fairgrounds & Conference Complex in Danville, Indiana, would host The Indiana Guitar Show from 11 a.m. to 4 p.m. on Sunday, April 14, I, of course, thought of my dad.

 Memories, like mine, and diehard musicians, like my dad, have allowed The Indiana Guitar Show to prosper now for 30 years.
-The show has gone through many iterations and organizers during that time, but is as strong today as ever, which is partly why Hendricks County will host the show for the first time.
+The show has gone through many iterations and organizers during that time, but is as strong today as ever.

-Current organizer Eddie Prather said the show had outgrown its space at the Wyndham Hotel near the airport.
-When he saw the 18,000 square feet of space at the fairgrounds complex in Danville and met some of the people here, Prather said he found what he hopes to be the show's permanent home.
+In fact, the show first came to Hendricks County last year after it had outgrown its previous space.
+When the show's current organizer, Eddie Prather saw the 18,000 square feet of space at the fairgrounds complex in Danville, he found what he hopes to be the show's permanent home.

-He said the event will showcase 75 dealers and more than 150 tables featuring various musical instruments and accessories.
+The event showcases about 75 dealers from as far away as Arizona, Georgia and New York and more than 150 tables featuring various musical instruments and accessories.
 Visitors will find much more than just guitars.
 PA systems, fiddles, dulcimers, recording equipment, vinyl records, mandolins, amps, vintage equipment and much more will be available for purchase at varying price points.
-Guitars alone will range from $100 for entry-level models up to a guitar worth as much as $30,000, Prather said.

 He added that more than half of the dealers aren't commercial retailers either.